scottmai/trojan-dining/README.md

 ## Usage

-- Always make sure to activate the virtual environment:
+- Always make sure to activate the virtual environment when working in the backend:

     - \[Mac/linux]: `source env/bin/activate`
-    - \[Windows]: `./env/Scripts/activate.bat`
+    - \[Windows]: `./env/Scripts/activate`

 <br/>